drj11/drj11.github.io/harbison-and-steele.md

 vendors dragging their heels and support for older systems meant that we were still discussing in 1995 if we should write C for "pre ANSI" compilers).

+In 2002 we should have been proposing that programmers start using `restrict` a bit more, not persuading them to use prototype function declarations.
+Protoype function declarations are ones that include the type of the formal arguments inside the parentheses
+(for example `int floor(float x)` is a prototype,
+`int floor(x) float x ; {` is the old-style "K & R" style
+definition.
+The old-style definitions were old in 1990
+(since many compilers had already been supporting the Standard C prototype syntax), never mind 2002.

+So I don't really want to see (on page 286) "whether to use prototypes in C programs is a tricky portability issue".
+It's not.
+Use prototypes.

+There is a quite a lot of discussion of Traditional C in the book, and I'd rather it were just removed.
+You can always refer readers to earlier editions of the book if they really have to maintain code that uses Traditional C features.

+# C1999

+On the flip side the coverage of the language changes introduced with the 1999 version of the C Standard are most welcome.
+But.
+But there isn't enough discussion of them.

+I've already mentioned `restrict` and it's quite a major new feature ("new" as in "new in 1999") of the language.
+It grants to C what every Fortran programmer already had, the ability to declare that the array a function writes the result into is separate from the array the function reads from.
+It's perfect for large matrix multiplies.

+But `restrict` is hardly discussed in the book and appears only once in the index.
+This is a real shame, because we desparately need material to use to train all the C programmers on how to use `restrict` productively.